udaysidhu99/danki/README.md

 - Skips duplicates already present in Anki
 - Smart error handling: invalid characters, missing internet, Gemini rate limits
 - Includes pre-made Anki `.apkg` deck with the correct note type and fields
+## macOS Permissions

+macOS may block the app from opening because it is not notarized.
+This is expected.

+### To allow it to run:

+1. Try launching the app once by double-clicking. macOS will block it.
+2. Open **System Settings → Privacy & Security**
+3. Scroll down to the “Security” section
+4. Click **“Allow Anyway”** next to the message about `Danki.app`
+5. Launch the app again.
+This time, you can click **Open** when prompted.

+You only need to do this once.

 ---